List of awards and nominations received by Mia Farrow

 Mia Farrow is an American actress.
 Known for her roles on stage and screen.
-She has won a Golden Globe Award (out of 6 nominations) and has been nominated for three British Academy Film Awards and a Tony Award.
+She has won two Golden Globe Awards (out of nine nominations) and has been nominated for three British Academy Film Awards and a Tony Award.

 Farrow won her first Golden Globe for New Star of the Year for her performance in Guns at Batasi (1964).
 For her role as a naive young woman impregnated by the devil in Roman Polanski's psychological thriller Rosemary's Baby (1968) she was nominated for the BAFTA Award for Best Actress in a Leading Role and the Golden Globe Award for Best Actress in a Motion Picture – Drama.
 She collaborated with Woody Allen acting in fourteen of his films which included the period fantasy romance The Purple Rose of Cairo, featuring a performance which earned her a National Board of Review Award for Best Actress as well as nominations for the Golden Globe Award and BAFTA Award.
 She was also received nominations for her performances in his films such as Broadway Danny Rose (1984), Hannah and Her Sisters (1986), and Alice (1990).

 On stage, she was nominated for the Tony Award for Best Actress in a Play for her role in the Jen Silverman play The Roommate (2025).